Middle East on course to reach $75bln in renewable energy projects

 PHOTO

-- The region is predicted to see massive implementations of solar and wind energy up until 2030, on top of the expansion of carbon capture and hydrogen initiatives.

-London — The Middle East is on course to take $75.63 billion of investment in renewable energy projects through to 2030.
+The Middle East is on course to take US$75.63 billion of investment in renewable energy projects through to 2030.
 This is according to a new report released today by the Energy Industries Council, one of the world's largest energy trade associations for companies supplying goods and services to the energy industries worldwide.

 The dual approach of investing in renewable energy projects, while also improving traditional energy infrastructure, reflects the complexity of the region's transition, according to Aqilah Shahruddin, the report’s author.
 “Most spending is understandably going to oil and gas, but we are seeing cleantech projects in hydrogen, solar, wind, and carbon capture.
 So, it's a balancing act between producing clean energy and maintaining the region's dominance in the global hydrocarbon market.”